Sara Mortensen: Early life and education

 Sara Mortensen was born on 10 December 1979 in Paris to a plastic artist father and Elisabeth Mortensen, a Norwegian actress, theater teacher and director.
 She is fluent in French, Norwegian, and English.
-After attending the Ecole International Bilingue and a year of hypokhâgne, she obtained a master's degree in history.
+After attending the École Internationale Bilingue and a year of hypokhâgne (an academic programme), she obtained a master's degree in history.
 She joined the Cours Florent drama school from 2001 to 2004 and directed a short film: Facteur chance.

 Acting career

 Sara Mortensen is a theater, television and film actress.
-She appeared in the series: Engrenages, Femmes de loi (2008), Joséphine, ange gardien (2014), Clem (2015) and in the movies 15 ans et demi (2008), Un homme et son chien (2009), 30° Couleur (2012), Les Trois Frères : le retour (2014), Vicky (2015), Good Luck Algeria and L'Idéal (2016) by Frédéric Beigbeder.
+She appeared in the series: Spiral, Femmes de loi (2008), Joséphine, ange gardien (2014), Clem (2015) and in the movies 15 ans et demi (2008), Un homme et son chien (2009), 30° Couleur (2012), Les Trois Frères : le retour (2014), Vicky (2015), Good Luck Algeria and L'Idéal (2016) by Frédéric Beigbeder.
 In 2016, she played Cindy, a cook and rock singer, in season 2 of Chefs and then Kristina in Il a déjà tes yeux.
 In 2017, she played a policewoman in season 2 of Contact, on TF1 then in 2018 and 2019, in the TV movies Les Mystères de la basilique (with Isabel Otero), then in Les Mystères du Bois Galant and Les Mystères de l'école de gendarmerie, on France 3, from 2018 to 2020.
 In June 2019, her participation in Plus belle la vie was discontinued, and she was replaced by Coralie Audret.
-She played Astrid Nielsen, an autistic documentalist, in the police series Astrid et Raphaëlle, with Lola Dewaere, and her mother Elisabeth Mortensen, in the role of Astrid's mother.
+She plays Astrid Nielsen, an autistic documentalist, in the police series Astrid et Raphaëlle, with Lola Dewaere, and her mother Elisabeth Mortensen, in the role of Astrid's mother.